This camp sold out on September 24, 2023. Click here to be added to the wait list in the event spots open up.

 Our camp begins with a skills-building session focused on getting you ready for the challenging rides of Mallorca.
 After a quick bike safety check, head coach Tim Cusick will lead you through a series of skills and drills that include:

-Welcome Reception: 6:00 p.m. at the El Patio bar
+Welcome Reception: 6:00 p.m. in the Viva Blue outdoor stage area

 Dinner: 6:45 p.m. at the Caprice Restaurant